 Cloud Vulnerability DB

 The Simple Share WordPress plugin through version 0.5.3 contains a stored Cross-Site Scripting (XSS) vulnerability.
-This security issue was discovered by Amandeep Singh Banga and was assigned CVE-2024-7556.
-The vulnerability was publicly disclosed on July 9, 2024, and added to the CVE database on August 10, 2024 (WPScan).
+This security issue was discovered by Amandeep Singh Banga and was publicly disclosed on July 9, 2024, and added to the CVE database on August 10, 2024.
+The vulnerability affects the WordPress plugin 'dts-simple-share' and has been assigned CVE-2024-7556 (WPScan).

-The vulnerability exists because the plugin fails to properly sanitize and escape certain settings fields.
+The vulnerability exists due to improper sanitization and escaping of certain settings fields in the plugin.
 Specifically, four input fields are affected: Email subject, Email body, Twitter @Via, and Hashtags for Twitter.
-This vulnerability has been assigned a CVSS 3.1 Base Score of 4.8 (Medium) with the vector string CVSS:3.1/AV:N/AC:L/PR:H/UI:R/S:C/C:L/I:L/A:N (CISA-ADP).
+The vulnerability has been assigned a CVSS 3.1 Base Score of 4.8 (Medium) with the vector string CVSS:3.1/AV:N/AC:L/PR:H/UI:R/S:C/C:L/I:L/A:N (CISA-ADP, Wiz).

 The vulnerability allows high-privilege users such as administrators to perform Stored Cross-Site Scripting attacks, even in environments where the unfiltered_html capability is explicitly disallowed, such as in multisite setups.
 This could potentially lead to client-side code execution in the context of other users' browsers (WPScan).